-THEREFORE, IT IS AGREED:
+THEREFORE.
+IT IS AGREED:

 - 1. For employees hired prior to March 1, 1986: - a.
 50% of the premium cost for coverage under the City's health plan as described in Section 5.3(a) (hereinafter the "City Plan") commencing at age 50 and continuing until the employee reaches the age for Medicare eligibility. - b.
-For such employee's spouse, 20% of the premium cost for single plus one (S + 1) coverage in the same City Plan until that employee reaches the age for Medicare eligibility. - c.
-After an employee reaches Medicare eligibility age: - For the employee -the City shall pay 100% of individual premium cost for the City Plan; - 2) For employee's spouse the City's contribution shall terminate.
+For such employee's spouse, 20% of the premium cost for single plus one (S+1) coverage in the same City Plan until that employee reaches the age for Medicare eligibility. - c.
+After an employee reaches Medicare eligibility age: - 1) For the employee -the City shall pay 100% of individual premium cost for the City Plan; - 2) For employee's spouse the City's contribution shall terminate.

-2. Any disputes as to the City's fulfillment of these terms may be enforced, at the employee's option, by a grievance under the provisions of the contract grievance procedure, Article 4.7, or in Circuit Court.
+2. • • 's fulfillment of these terms may be enforced, at the evance under the provisions of the contract grievance reuit Court.

-EXECUTED day and year first above written.
+EXE CUTED day and year first above written.

+CITY OF DEKALB

-MAYOR, Kris Povlsen
+MAY OR, Kris Povlsen EMPLOYEE

-EMPLOYEE

-CITY CLERK, Steve Kapitan

-PRESIDENT, IAFF LOCAL 1236
+CITY CLERK, Steve Kapitan PRESIDENT, IAFF LOCAL 1236